Truck Accidents

 How long do I have to file a truck accident lawsuit in Laredo?

 Texas law generally allows two years from the date of the truck accident to file a lawsuit.
+You can read more about statutes of limitations for various personal injury claims in Texas.
 Acting quickly is important because trucking evidence can be lost or destroyed.

-What types of compensation are available after a truck accident?
+What types of compensation are available after a truck accident in Laredo?

 Compensation may include medical expenses, lost wages, future care costs, pain and suffering, and disability damages.
-Eric Ramos Law, PLLC evaluates both immediate and long-term losses when pursuing a claim.
+Eric Ramos Law, PLLC evaluates both immediate and long-term losses, drawing on the full types of damages available under Texas law, when pursuing a claim.

 How long does a Laredo truck accident case take to resolve?